mrthreeplates/TRS-80_floppy_remapper/README.md

 computers (which only support two internal drives).

 Note: A special floppy cable is required on the Model 4P which extends the floppy drive bus out of the back of the computer.
+Instructions TBD.

 The main reason for remapping the floppy drives on these computers is to enable booting from drives other than the fixed internal drive 0.
 This is particualy